-If you’re using ClickUp and you’re also using Chrome or Firefox as your browser, I can’t undersell the helpfulness of installing the ClickUp extension in your browser!
+If you’re using Use our ClickUp affiliate link! and you’re also using Chrome or Firefox as your browser, I can’t undersell the helpfulness of installing the ClickUp extension in your browser!

 In this Feature Friday, I’m back to explain WHAT the ClickUp extension is, WHY someone would use the extension, and PRO TIPS to avoid common mistakes and points of confusion with this feature!